wireservice/agate/docs/tutorial.rst

     with_age = exonerations.where(lambda row: row['age'] is not None)

-You'll notice we provide a :keyword:`lambda` (anonymous) function to the :meth:`.Table.where`.
+You'll notice we provide a :keyword:`lambda` function to the :meth:`.Table.where`.
 This function is applied to each row and if it returns ``True``, then the row is included in the output table.

 A crucial thing to understand about these table methods is that they return **new tables**.
-In our example above ``exonerations`` was a :class:`.Table` instance and we applied :meth:`.Table.where`, so ``with_age`` is a :class:`Table` too.
-The tables themselves are immutable.
+In our example above ``exonerations`` was a :class:`.Table` instance and we applied :meth:`.Table.where`, so ``with_age`` is a new, different :class:`Table`.
+The tables themselves can't be changed.
 You can create new tables with these methods, but you can't modify them in-place.
 (If this seems weird, just trust me.
 There are lots of good computer science-y reasons to do it this way.)

 We can verify this did what we expected by counting the rows in the original table and rows in the new table: